-If the Internal Revenue Service changes or makes corrections to your federal Form 1040 or if you amend your federal return, you will need to amend your Form 2 within 180 days of receiving the notification of the corrections made to the federal Form 1040 or within 180 days of filing your amended federal tax return.
+If the Internal Revenue Service changes or makes corrections to your federal Form 1040, you must amend your return within 180 days of the final determination date.
+The final determination date is the date in which all appeal rights have been waived or exhausted, by agreement, or, if appealed, by a final decision with respect to which all appeal rights have been waived.
+If you amend your federal return, you will need to amend your Form 2 within 180 days of filing your amended federal tax return.

-Interest Rate for 2022
+Interest Rate for 2024

-Effective January 1, 2022, the annual interest rate assessed on outstanding balances is 3 percent.
+Effective January 1, 2024, the annual interest rate assessed on outstanding balances is 7 percent.
 This rate also applies to underpayment of estimated taxes.
 Interest is calculated daily.